- Mission Statement

 Read our full response to the Commission Report here.

 Similarly, in the 2016 case of Keenan Smith, a star college football player at the College of San Mateo who was convicted of domestic violence and of knocking a Good Samaritan unconscious and threatening another bystander, Judge Persky imposed a sentence that was tailored to Smith’s football game schedule.
-Even then, Smith failed to comply with the conditions of his probation and sentence and Judge Persky failed to hold him accountable.
-It was not until the Recall Campaign brought forward information about the case that another judge, Judge Diane Northway, heard the matter and Smith was given consequences.
-Assistant District Attorney Brian Welch told the Mercury News that “the court agreed that enough was enough” and Smith was resentenced to spend weekends in jail.
+As in Gunderson, there was no full probation report in this case.
+Smith failed to comply with the conditions of his probation and sentence (including not showing up for weekend work for months) and Judge Persky repeatedly failed to hold him accountable.
+It was not until the District Attorney took the unusual step of filing a motion to violate Smith’s probation that another judge, Judge Diane Northway, heard the matter and Smith was held accountable.
+Assistant District Attorney Brian Welch told the Mercury News that the new judge “agreed that enough was enough” and Smith was resentenced to spend weekends in jail.

 Judge Persky has exhibited bias in other domestic violence cases.
-On the same day that Judge Persky sentenced Brock Turner, he also sentenced Cisco Systems engineer Tony Chiang to ‘weekend’ jail time for felony aggravated battery against his fiancé.
+On the same day that Judge Persky sentenced Brock Turner, he also sentenced Cisco Systems engineer Tony Chiang to minimal ‘weekend’ jail time for felony aggravated battery against his fiancé.
+As in Gunderson and Smith, Judge Persky was not following a recommendation of the probation department because there was no full probation report in this case.

 As these cases show, Judge Persky has a longstanding pattern of bias in favor of privileged defendants.
-Less privileged defendants often do not receive the same level of solicitude from him.
-For instance, Judge Persky approved a sentence of 3 years in prison for a low-income Latino defendant charged with very similar crimes to Brock Turner.
-Like Turner he had no serious criminal history.
+Less privileged defendants evidently do not receive the same level of solicitude from him.
+For instance, Judge Persky approved a sentence of three years in prison for a low-income Latino defendant charged with similar crimes to Brock Turner.
+Like Turner, he had no serious criminal history.
 Unlike Turner, the Latino defendant was extremely remorseful, apologized, admitted it was wrong, and pleaded guilty.
+In Turner’s case, Judge Persky had famously remarked should not be sentenced to prison because it “would have a severe impact” on him.
+By contrast, Assistant DA Terry Harman stated to the press that Judge Persky agreed with the DA that Mr. Ramirez should go to state prison.

 Under California Constitution, a recall election is the appropriate and proper course to follow in a case of judicial bias like this.
 In California, county judges are elected officials and they are accountable to the people they serve.
 Judge Persky is not up for reelection until 2022.
 The recall procedure simply allows us to have an election sooner than that.